substratusai/substratusai.github.io/docs/introduction.md

 ## Why Substratus?

-* Zero code needed to deploy and finetune OSS LLMs
+* Finetune and deploy OSS LLMs with no code required and built-in optimizations.
-* Ability to deploy and finetune state of the art large language models easily within an hour.
-* Automatically provision all the required infrastructure (K8s cluster, buckets etc) in your cloud account using Terraform.
-* Scale from 0 and spot VMs supported by default (GPUs $$$).
-* Your data stays private and won't be used by the corporate overlords
+* Launch remote Jupyter notebooks with a single command.
+* Run anywhere Kubernetes runs.
+* Install with minimal dependencies (a bucket and container registry).
+* Keep your data inside your network.
+* Scale to zero (save on GPU costs).
-* Leverage containers to avoid library lock-in and dependency wrangling.
+* Leverage containers for reproducible environments.
-* Adopt best practice conventions by default.
 * Leverage GitOps out of the box.

-## Intro Video (less than 2 mins)
+## Intro Video (under 2 minutes)

 <div class="video-container">
   <iframe class="video" src="https://www.youtube.com/embed/CLyXKJHIQ6A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

 ## Next steps

-- Go through the [Quickstart](./quickstart.md) to deploy a falcon-7b-instruct model
+Learn more in the [Overview section](./overview.md) or jump straight into the [Quickstart](./quickstart.md) to deploy a Falcon 7B Instruct model.

-- [Install Substratus](./installation.md) and provision required cloud infrastructure
-- Finetune a model by following the [walkthroughs](./walkthrough/finetuning-models.md)
-- Learn more about the [Architecture](./architecture.md)
-- Star the repo the [GitHub repo](https://github.com/substratusai/substratus) and file an issue to provide feedback
+Don't forget to star the [GitHub repo](https://github.com/substratusai/substratus) and request the features you would like to see!

-Note: Substratus might still introduce backward incompatible changes to the APIs.
-This will change once Substratus reaches 1.0 milestone.
+Note: Substratus might still introduce backward incompatible changes to the APIs until v1.0 is released.